 Don’t be a “three day priest.”

-Ultimately then, effectively dealing with proverbs in Japanese translation necessitates a case-by-case judgement call on the part of the translator, based on his or her linguistic and cultural savvy.
-In the right hands, a proverb can hold up a fascinating cultural mirror.
+Ultimately then, effectively dealing with these tricky phrases necessitates a case-by-case judgement call on the part of the translator, based on his or her linguistic and cultural savvy.
+But in the right hands, these phrases can hold up a fascinating cultural mirror.